So you think you may have clicked on a phishing link. What now?

 You click the link, but nothing appears to happen, or you put in your credentials to log in, but nothing happens.
 However, malware may be downloaded in the background.

 After going through the explanation of phishing and its signs, you are sure that you have clicked on a phishing link.
 So, what should you do now?
-Here is what you need to do if you think you clicked on a phishing clink and may have downloaded malware.
+You’re sure ‘I clicked on a phishing link?
+Here’s what you can do:

 - Disconnect from all networks, disconnect any attached storage drives, and either turn off your device using the shutdown prompt or power button (safest option) or start running a virus scan.
 Delete any malware you find.